jg8481/robotframework-scala-remote-library/README.md

 - I was inspired by the simplicity of the example Thomas Jaspers made.
 - Instead of hiding this Scala example on my local machine, I prefer to share it.

-## Working On The Following
+## Ongoing Experiments

 I will be doing a lot of experiments and improvements.
+This Scala remote library works fine by itself.
+The following are extra examples and capabilities that I think would be very helpful for any tester who is interested in trying out different Scala features and tools.
 - **Docker and docker-compose capability (Windows users, please try this [Docker container](https://github.com/jg8481/robotframework-scala-remote-library/tree/master/docker-robotframework-scala))**
   - Progress:
     - (February 10, 2019) Created a Docker container and docker-compose file that will build a simple Scala Native application and run the Robot Framework Scala Remote Library to test the native executable.